Tropical approach to Nagata's conjecture in positive characteristic: Degeneration of tropical points to a line

-In general, the situation is not much worse than in the hypothesis of the above proposition.
-The line $l$ is subdivided by intersections with $H$, each connected component of $l\setminus H$ corresponds to a monomial in $\Trop(F)$, i.e. to a lattice point in $\D$.
-Moving by $l$ from left to right and marking corresponding lattice points in $\D$ we obtain a lattice path in $\D$, which possesses the following property: each edge in this path is either vertical or has positive projection on the horizontal line.
+In general, a correction term (Eq.~\ref{eq_correction}) appears by the following reasons.
+The line $l$ is subdivided by intersections with $H$, each connected component of $l\setminus (l\cap H)$ corresponds to a monomial in $\Trop(F)$, i.e. to a lattice point in $\D$.

+Moving along $l$ from left to right and marking corresponding lattice points in $\D$ we obtain a lattice path in $\D$, which possesses the following property: each edge in this path is either vertical (and has positive projection on the vertical line), or has positive projection on the horizontal line.
+Indeed, if $A_{ij}+iX+jY>A_{i'j'}+i'X+j'Y$, but for small $\varepsilon>0$ then the vector $(i'-i,j'-j)$ has the described above properties.

-If $P_i$ is not a vertex of $\Trop(C)$, and $P_i$ belongs to an edge $E_i$ of $\Trop(C)$, then denote by $s_i$ the length of the horizontal projection of $d(E_i)$.
-If $P_i$ is a vertex of $\Trop(C)$, then denote by $s_i$ the length of the horizontal projection of $d(P_i)$.
+If $P_i$ is not a vertex of $H$, and $P_i$ belongs to an edge $E_i$ of $H$, then denote by $s_i$ the length of the horizontal projection of $d(E_i)$.
+If $P_i$ is a vertex of $H$, then denote by $s_i$ the length of the horizontal projection of $d(P_i)$.